cloud-instruments/DevicesProtocols/README.md

 *A3P-1: test applications for Arbin 3rd party protocol

 *MaccorU1 : test application and dll for Maccor User dll communication
+            DISCONTINUED: all the code has been integrated inside CIUP solution

 *CIUP: Cloud Instruments Unified protocol: